-Master of Education in Special Education with Emphasis in Early Intervention
+Master of Science in Early Intervention

 The Master of Science degree in early intervention is an interdisciplinary program between the School of Family and Consumer Sciences and the Department of Curriculum, Instruction, and Special Education.
-This thirty-six (36) hour degree program is designed to prepare students to work in state and community-based service systems serving infants and toddlers with disabilities (ages birth through two (2) years).
-This degree does not lead to teacher certification or AA licensure in the State of Mississippi.
+This thirty-six (36) hour degree program is designed to prepare students to work in state and community-based service systems serving infants and toddlers with disabilities (ages birth through five (5) years).